-Below are key findings from CPB-funded studies testing the effectiveness of Ready To Learn assets on the numeracy and literacy skills of young children from low-income families, as well as findings related to improved family involvement and understanding of their children's math learning and educators' increased math knowledge and confidence in using digital media in math instruction.
-These include impact and efficacy studies from our 2010 - 2015 round of Ready To Learn that focused on early math, as well as literacy findings from the 2005-2010 round of Ready To Learn.
+Below are early findings from a RTL 2015-2020 Implementation Study of the first PBS KIDS Family Creative Learning workshop, as well as key findings from RTL-funded studies from the 2010 - 2015 (math) and 2005 - 2010 (literacy) rounds of Ready To Learn.
+These latter studies tested the effectiveness of Ready To Learn assets on the numeracy and literacy skills of young children from low-income families.
+The math studies also assessed family involvement and understanding of their children's math learning and educators' increased math knowledge and confidence in using digital media in math instruction.

+READY TO LEARN - 2015 - 2020